Atepomarus

-Atepomarus in Celtic Gaul was a healing god.
-Mauvières (Indre), Apollo was associated with this god in the form Apollo Atepomarus.
+Atepomarus or Atepomaros in Celtic Gaul was a healing god from Mauvières (Indre).
+Apollo was associated with this god in the form Apollo Atepomarus.

 At some of Apollo's healing sanctuaries (as at Sainte-Sabine, Burgundy) small figurines of horses were associated with him.

 Names and etymology

 The title also appears as Atepomerus.

 Scholarship suggests the name is a compound of at- (intensifier), -epo- (the Celtic word for "horse") and -marus ("large, great").
 Thus, the epithet is sometimes translated as "Great Horseman" or "possessing a great horse".

 Pierre-Yves Lambert rejects his connection with horses and suggests an etymology based on *ad-tepo, related to 'protection, refuge'.

 Role

 As founder

 A character named Atepomarus appears with a Momoros (fr) as a pair of Celtic kings and founders of Lugdunum.
 They escape from Sereroneus and arrive at a hill.
 Momorus, who had skills in augury, sees a murder of crows and names the hill Lougodunum, after the crows.
 This myth is reported in the works of Klitophon of Rhodes and in Pseudo-Plutarch's De fluviis.